markthomas93/2013-Sep-HR-ML-sprint/README.md

   * When would you use each type?
   * Run multiple models and look at the data
     * Understand what [AUC](http://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve) means
-    * Compare different model’s AUCs to see which may be better for your data
+    * Compare the AUCs from different models to see what works better with the data
   * Choose a model to evaluate your data with
 * Once you have chosen a model, evaluate how well the model works on your validation data
   * Become familiar with the Evaluate Tab